Probesys/bileto/docs/developers/roles.md

 Bileto has a unique Voter to check the permission of a user: [`AppVoter`](/src/Security/AppVoter.php).
 It loads the applicable user authorizations and related roles, then it checks that at least one role includes the current checked permission.
+To improve the performance, the authorizations are cached to avoid too many database calls.

 #### How to check the permissions